SuperOfficeDocs/superoffice-docs/docs/webtools/deploy.md

 ## Install prerequisites

-Please note the installation of the Web Tools does not require administrative privileges but the Prerequisites do.If you are not the administrator, you get Web Tools installed in c:\\users\\\<yourname>\\appdata\\local\\SuperOffice.
-To install on C:/Program files, you need to be the local administrator.
+Please note the installation of the Web Tools does not require administrative privileges but the Prerequisites do.If you are not the administrator, you get Web Tools installed in *c:\\users\\\<yourname>\\appdata\\local\\SuperOffice*.
+To install on *C:/Program files*, you need to be the local administrator.

 The following libraries need to be installed before any SuperOffice plugins are installed: